yijunyu/rust-diagnostics/README.md

 - [x] Measure the number of warnings per KLOC through `count_diagnostics.sh`
 - [x] Store the transformation results before and after `clippy --fix` into the `transform` folder
 - [x] list the marked rules applied to the transformations
-- [ ] Select only the relevant marked rules
+- [x] Select only the relevant marked rules
+- [ ] Narrow scope of matching patterns for the fixes

 ## Acknowledgement